Ultraviolet-Ninja/GradleCenturion/Contribution Guidelines for the Gradle Centurion Project.md

 # Contribution Guidelines for the Gradle Centurion Project

-Welcome to the Centurion Puzzle Solver project!
+Welcome to the Gradle Centurion project!
 This JavaFX application aims to provide solutions for the various puzzles found in the Centurion bomb mod of *Keep Talking and Nobody Explodes*.
 I welcome contributions from developers of all skill levels to help enhance and expand this project!